vzakharchenko/forge-sql-orm/README.md

 - ✅ **Automatic migration generation** from MySQL/tidb databases.
 - ✅ **Optimistic Locking** Ensures data consistency by preventing conflicts when multiple users update the same record.

-🚀 **Development in Progress** 🚀
-I am currently working on implementing the following features:
-- 🗑️ **Soft Deletion Support** – Allows marking records as deleted without actually removing them from the database, enabling easy recovery.
-- 🏗️ **Complex Query Handling** _(JOIN, GROUP BY, etc.) without requiring an EntitySchema_ – Simplifies the execution of advanced SQL queries without the need to define additional schemas.
----

 ## Installation